Nintex Workflow, Forms and Mobile Course Outline

 Module 5: Mobile Forms

 Your forms are now easy to use and looking great on a desktop computer but nowadays many people use mobile devices to read and capture data while traveling.
-This module will show you how to customise forms for use on specific mobile devices and how to publish forms so they can be completed from outside of your SharePoint environment either via the internet or offline.
+This module will show you how to customize forms for use on specific mobile devices and how to publish forms so they can be completed from outside of your SharePoint environment either via the internet or offline.
 As always this will be done without the need for code or technical support, all of this is within reach of a typical end user.

 Introduction to Nintex Live and Nintex Mobile